Financial Aid and Scholarships

 Study Abroad Financial Planner

-• Complete the Free Application for Student Aid (FAFSA) at least six months before the date your program begins.
+• Complete the Free Application for Student Aid (FAFSA).
 Find out more about the FAFSA.

 • Check your my.emich account for outstanding financial aid requirements or changes to your award.